Ado012/RAG_U/README.md

 Retrival Augmented Generation for U, RAG-U is a simple LLM tool built on the Haystack framework that enables automated batch retrival augmented generation (RAG), information distillation, and analysis based on a user specified list of websites and/or text files through an OpenAI interface.
 Put simply you can 'ask' any question about a given list of websites/or files and the LLM will loop through each one and attempt to answer the question.
 For example a query of 'are there any jobs available?' with a list of company websites would ideally output an answer for each website.
+The scraper can also be used on its own by changing the parameters as desired and examining the raw datafiles.

 WARNING: the tool is currently just an experimental casual project.
 Although tested and working in certain instances it may not work correctly or as expected if set up improperly or even if set up properly for other cases and expectations.
 Challenges remain with getting the webscraper to extract from a wide variety of websites as well as more effective use of the LLM.
 It is mostly designed to work on simple sites for small and midsized organizations and cannot currently process complicated structures like large job posting sites for very large corporations.
 Certain sites cannot be retrieved from.